Exploring the spectral characteristics of the periodic burster 4U 1323-62: Type-I X-ray burst and persistent emission: Light Curve

 The X-ray bursts as shown in Fig. \ref{fig:bursts_lc} have the characteristic of a fast rise and exponential decay (FRED).
 The peak count rate during bursts B1, B2, B3, B4, B5 and B6 (in unit of counts s$^{-1}$) are 144, 178, 196, 94, 146 and 154 respectively.
 The peak count rates are at an average $\sim$25-50 times higher than the persistent level.
 In Fig. \ref{fig:bursts_lc} for each occasion of burst, we have considered the initiation point of the burst where the count rate is $\sim$25\% of the peak count rate of that particular burst (shown by the green dotted-line).
 Rise time for the burst is considered as the time taken to increase from the initiation level to the level of 90\% of the peak count rate.
 The time duration for peak of the burst is considered as the total time for which the count rate remains above 90\% of the peak count rate following \cite{galloway2008thermonuclear}.
 Decay time for the burst is considered to be the time taken for the count rate to fall down below the initiation level.
 The total integrated time for each of the bursts is summation of its rise time, peak time and decay time.
 We have obtained the integrated times for B1, B2, B3, B4, B5 and B6 to be 105 s, 107 s, 109 s, 36 s, 108 s and 91 s, respectively (Table \ref{tab:Burst_times}).\\

 The rise times of bursts B1–B6 were measured to be 7 s, 4 s, 7 s, 2 s, 7 s, and 4 s, respectively, while their decay tails were significantly longer—95 s, 102 s, 101 s, 33 s, 99 s, and 83 s.
 To examine their spectral evolution, we conducted time-resolved spectral analysis for all bursts.
 Each of the bursts, barring B4 and B6, have exposure above 100 s.
 For B4 and B6, the burst exposures were shorter (36s and 91s, respectively).
-A time segment of 20 ks duration, from elapsed time 30$^{th}$ ks to 50$^{th}$ ks, was used to ascertain the flux parameter of persistent emission.
+We also extracted the light curves for all bursts with a bin size of 0.5 s for the 30-70 keV energy band, starting from the onset of each burst.
+The light curves in the 3–70 keV (10 s bin size) and 30–70 keV energy ranges are plotted together for comparison and shown in the lower panel of Figure \ref{fig:bursts_lc}.
+From the inset plot in the lower panel of Fig. \ref{fig:bursts_lc}, the burst count rate in 30-70 keV energy band is approximately 4 counts/s at the peak and decreases to about 3 counts/s during the decay phase of the burst.
+An exposure of $\sim$ 45 ks, excluding the duration of bursts and dips, was used to extract the persistent spectra.